playframework/play-plugins/guice/README.md

 # Testing

-* testing can be achieved two ways:
+* testing can be achieved two ways in case of using field injection:

   * making the injected dependencies anything but private

   * injected dependencies can be private in which case a new constructor (alongside with an empty default one) could be added to controllers which could be used to inject the mocked dependencies

-I would recommend the former solution
+  (I would recommend the former solution)

+* testing is trivial in case of using constructor injection.

 # Sample